Situation-Aware Interactive MPC Switching for Autonomous Driving: Evaluation of Switching Controller

 \section{Evaluation of Switching Controller}

-In the implementation, we select robust MPC, reactive branch MPC, and implicit dual MPC as candidate controllers.
+Among the five formulations of Section~\ref{sec:formulations}, we deploy three as candidates: robust MPC, reactive branch MPC, and implicit dual MPC, representing three levels of interactive capability. \ifarxiv The switching network is trained on 10{,}000 labeled scenarios using hyperparameters $\beta\!=\!10$ (front-merge reward), $\delta\!=\!1$ (near-optimality tolerance), and $\alpha\!=\!2$ (asymmetric-loss penalty factor).
 The neural network consists of three hidden layers with 128, 64, and 32 neurons, respectively.
-The trained neural network classifier achieves a test accuracy of 94.5\%.
-And then, we evaluate the switching controller within the same Monte Carlo simulation framework.
+The trained neural network classifier achieves a test accuracy of 94.5\%. \else The trained neural network classifier achieves a test accuracy of 94.5\%; the training setup and network architecture are reported in the extended version. \fi We evaluate the switching controller within the same Monte Carlo simulation framework.
 The results, summarized in Table~\ref{tab:comparison}, show that the switching controller maintains performance comparable to that of the implicit dual MPC.
-Notably, the average computational time is reduced by nearly a factor of three.
-Across all Monte Carlo simulation steps, only 1.4\% of steps necessitate the implicit dual MPC, while 42.3\% are handled by reactive branching MPC, and 56.3\% by robust MPC.
-This highlights a key result: Employing high-level interactive controllers in only a small subset of critical situations can lead to substantial performance improvements.
-This finding underscores the effectiveness of the switching strategy, which is further illustrated through the following specific scenarios.
+The average computation time drops from $1.148$\,s for implicit dual MPC to $0.313$\,s for the switching controller, a reduction of roughly $73\%$ ($\sim\!3.7\times$).
+Across all simulation steps, only $1.4\%$ require the implicit dual MPC, while 42.3\% are handled by reactive branch MPC, and 56.3\% by robust MPC.
+This highlights a key result: invoking high-level interactive controllers in only a small subset of critical situations can lead to substantial performance improvements.
+This finding underscores the effectiveness of the switching strategy, which we further illustrate below\ifarxiv\ through two specific scenarios\fi.